AdrianDajakaj/scala-play-crud/README.md

 - ✅ Automatic stock management when adding/removing items from a cart
 - ✅ Basic data validation
 - ✅ Runs via Docker and can be exposed publicly using ngrok
+- ✅ CORS config for two hosts and for CRUD methods

 ## CRUD App Structure
 ```bash